TheOfficialFloW/gtasa_vita/README.md

 ## Configurator App
 After fully installing the port, you'll be able to configure it with the Configurator app.
 The Configurator app will allow users to enable or disable a set of optimizations, patches and renderer alterations to best match users taste.
-You can launch the Configurato app by clicking on the `Configuration` button located on the Livearea section of the port as shown in the following screenshot.
+You can launch the Configurator app by clicking on the `Configuration` button located on the Livearea section of the port as shown in the following screenshot.
 <p align="center"><img src="./screenshots/livearea_configuration.png"></p>

 ## Build Instructions (For Developers)